nksaraf/nksaraf/README.md

 * Web-based IDEs for React, backends, etc to make development accessible to non-technical people on my teams
 * Infrastructure-as-code tools to making backends easy to manage for front-end devs
-* powerful custom React hooks
+* Powerful custom React hooks
 * Researching using natural language to write code for us...

 Have built apps with: React, React Query, Relay, GraphQL, Recoil, Prisma, Hasura, Monaco Editor, NextJS, Framer motion, React router, ....